car #8 as found by Bjornar Djonne and his friend Arild in 1987.

 In 1967 Shelby entered 4 Terlingua Racing team cars in the Group 2 Sedan races.
-One was the prototype driven by Jerry Titus, the others were similar yellow/black team cars.
+One was driven by Jerry Titus, the others were similar yellow/black team cars.
 Dick Thompson and Roy

 Bucknum were famous pilots of those other so-called T/A team car racers.